-I seldom eat the same breakfast they do.
-Usually, I don’t even bother to think about my own breakfast beyond the cup of coffee until they are all settled into school for the day.
-There are two exceptions to this rule: When I’ve made my slow cooker oatmeal and when I have these muffins in the fridge just waiting to be baked.
+I am a morning person, but I gotta tell you, I don’t even bother to think about my own breakfast beyond a cup of coffee until my kids are all settled into school for the day.
+There are two exceptions to this rule: when I’ve made my slow cooker oatmeal and when I have these raisin bran muffins in the fridge just waiting to be baked.

 I can’t remember many times growing up that we didn’t have some of this batter in the fridge.
 Once you try them, I bet you’ll have a permanent shelf for this batter in your fridge, too!

-When ready for muffins, preheat the oven to 400 degrees and grease your muffin pan or line it with muffin papers.
+When ready for muffins, preheat the oven to 400 degrees and grease your muffin tin or line each with paper.

-Scoop out enough for however many muffins you want to bake and bake for fifteen minutes or until done.
+Then scoop out enough for however many muffins you want to bake and bake for 15 minutes or until done.

 Put the rest of the batter back in your fridge and keep it there for up to a month!